JED’s Knowledge & Advising Services

 To learn more, please contact firstname.lastname@example.org

 Our experts are here to help in the aftermath of a student death.
-From developing comprehensive postvention responses and establishing communication protocols to coordinating efforts of various departments and staff regarding outreach, counseling options, memorials, etc., it’s never too late to review your mental health programming and systems, and to develop and enhance efforts to support student mental health.
+From developing comprehensive postvention responses to establishing communication protocols to coordinating efforts of various departments and staff to outreach, counseling options, memorials, etc. It’s never too late to review your mental health programming and systems, and to develop and enhance efforts to support student mental health.

 POSTVENTION: A Guide for Response to Suicide on College Campuses

 This guide was developed in partnership with the Higher Education Mental Health Alliance (HEMHA) to help schools be better prepared to manage the painful challenge of a student suicide death.
 This includes the need to create predetermined strategies to effectively and sensitively respond to campus deaths after they occur while also creating a positive impact on prevention of any future incidents.
 The guide defines specific areas of consideration and planning, while also offering suggestions for best practices.